hannah-saurusrex/motley-fool-challenge/README.md

+# Thoughts on my submission

+Hi!
+Here are some thoughts on my submission:
+Tech Stack: I used vanilla JS & CSS on this project.
+I have used React & Tailwind CSS on similar projects, but didn't feel they were necessary here.
+(You can view that project here, if you're curious: https://hungry-morse-69d490.netlify.app/).

+originally manipulated filters w/ css, refactored to manipulate show/hide w/ JS. if introduced tooling, would work on IE11, async/await doesn't work on IE11.(used async/await for simplicity sake)

 # Fool.com Front End Developer Test Project

 Hello potential Fool!
 We’d love to give you the chance to show off your skills!
 We want to see how you would create and design a keyword "hub page" for Fool.com.